ASCIA 2022 Conference Health and Safety Measures

 These measures include:

-- Physical distanced seating arrangements
+- Physical distanced seating arrangements (round tables) and limited delegate numbers in each room

 - Eco box catering instead of lunch buffets